abhiii18-ai/AI-Powered-Study-Buddy-2.0/README.md

 Deployed using Streamlit Cloud

 ## 👨‍💻 Author
-Your Name
+EROTHU ABHISHEK
-Department of CSE
+Department of Electronics and Communication Engineering ALLIANCE UNIVERSITY
-Your College Name

 ---
 This project demonstrates the use of Generative AI in education technology.